ScilifelabDataCentre/Anubis/anubis/documentation/Instructions-for-reviewers.md

 - The reviewer may view all proposals in the call.
 - The reviewer can edit her review instance.
-- The reviewerscannot create or delete review instances.
+- The reviewers cannot create or delete review instances.
 - The chair, if any, of a call may create review instances.
 - A reviewer may view finalized reviews by other reviewers only if the admin allows it for the call.